International Poetry Forum: History

-With initial funding from the Mellon Trust, the International Poetry Forum's inaugural reading featured Archibald MacLeish at Pittsburgh's Carnegie Lecture Hall on October 19, 1966.
-Other poets to perform at the IPF have included W.H.
+Supported by initial funding from the Mellon Trust and Carnegie Library of Pittsburgh, the International Poetry Forum's inaugural reading featured Archibald MacLeish at Pittsburgh's Carnegie Lecture Hall on October 19, 1966.
+Other poets to perform at the Forum have included W.H.
 Auden, Jorge Luis Borges, Seamus Heaney, Mary Oliver, Octavio Paz, Elizabeth Bishop, Czesław Miłosz, Robert Penn Warren, Derek Walcott, Gwendolyn Brooks, Adonis, Donald Hall, John Berryman, Lawrence Ferlinghetti, James Merrill, Mary Karr, Dana Gioia, Richard Wilbur, Yevgeny Yevtushenko, Robert Lowell, May Swenson, Adrienne Rich, Jan Beatty, W.S.
-Merwin, Joseph Brodsky, John Ashbery, Denise Levertov, Tomas Tranströmer, Billy Collins, Lucille Clifton, Paul Muldoon, Edward Kamau Brathwaite, Joyce Carol Oates, and Terrance Hayes.
+Merwin, Joseph Brodsky, John Ashbery, Denise Levertov, Tomas Tranströmer, Billy Collins, Lucille Clifton, Paul Muldoon, Edward Kamau Brathwaite, Joyce Carol Oates, Terrance Hayes, Rita Dove, and hundreds more.

-Participating actors have included Anthony Hopkins, Gregory Peck, Brooke Shields, Ruby Dee, Ossie Davis, Ellen Burstyn, José Ferrer, Danny Glover, and James Earl Jones.
-The IPF has also featured novelists such as Kurt Vonnegut, Chinua Achebe, and Saul Bellow, playwrights such as Edward Albee and Tennessee Williams, musicians such as Judy Collins, Noel Harrison, and The Clancy Brothers, and public figures such as Queen Noor of Jordan and Princess Grace of Monaco.
+In addition to poets, the Forum has hosted readings by actors such as Anthony Hopkins, Gregory Peck, Brooke Shields, Ruby Dee, Ossie Davis, Ellen Burstyn, José Ferrer, Danny Glover, and James Earl Jones; novelists such as Kurt Vonnegut, Chinua Achebe, and Saul Bellow; playwrights such as Edward Albee and Tennessee Williams; musicians such as Judy Collins, Noel Harrison, Lucinda Williams, Nana Mouskouri, and The Clancy Brothers; and public figures such as Queen Noor of Jordan and Princess Grace of Monaco.

-As a 501(c)(3) organization, the IPF has subsisted on foundation grants and individual support.
-Citing Hazo's retirement and a scarcity of grant funding during the 2008 financial crisis, the IPF paused its poetry readings in 2009.
-During its initial run, the IPF hosted its own press and funded initiatives like the Poets-in-Person outreach program, which sent authors to speak at schools across Western Pennsylvania.
+Beyond its flagship reading series, the Forum has sponsored the publication of a number of poetry collections and founded the Poets in Person outreach program, which has sent authors and educators such as Fred Rogers and Samuel Pickering to speak at schools across Western Pennsylvania.
+Although most of its events are in Pittsburgh, the Forum has also presented performances at venues including the Wolf Trap National Park for the Performing Arts and the Smithsonian Institution's Hirshhorn Museum in Washington, D.C.

-In 2023, after a 14-year hiatus, Hazo announced the revival of the International Poetry Forum, naming local academic Jake Grefenstette as his successor.
-Grefenstette has cited plans to relaunch poetry readings and educational outreach initiatives during the 2024-2025 academic year.
+In 2023, after a decade-long hiatus, Samuel Hazo announced the revival of the Forum's public reading series, naming local academic Jake Grefenstette as his successor.
+Grefenstette has since relaunched the Forum's readings and educational programs and developed one of the world's most widely followed platforms for online educational poetry videos on social media.
+Events under Grefenstette's tenure have included readings by a number of new and returning poets and performers, including the world premiere of Poet Laureate of the United Kingdom Simon Armitage's verse translation of the Epic of Gilgamesh.
+As a 501(c)(3) nonprofit organization, the International Poetry Forum is primarily supported by foundation grants and individual donations.